Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Methodological Theory

 While of primary interest, the ITE is not identifiable due to the fundamental problem of causal inference.
 However, if $X$ is randomized for all individuals, then $E( Y^s )$ (i.e., the mean PO taken across all individuals) is identifiable using only observed data because

 A difference between $E( Y^1 )$ and $E( Y^0 )$ is called an {\sl average treatment effect} (ATE).
 Here, the expectations are taken over all study participants.
 In randomization-based causal inference, $E( Y^s )$ is taken across all study participants with unchanging confounders, contextualizers, and errors.
-In the superpopulation-based framework, $E( Y^s )$ is taken across the superpopulation consisting of all possible realizations of each study participant (i.e., the supports of $\bm{W}_i$ and $\calE_i$) for all participants.
+In the superpopulation-based framework we will employ, $E( Y^s )$ is taken across the superpopulation consisting of all possible realizations of each study participant (i.e., the supports of $\bm{W}_i$ and $\calE_i$) across all participants.
+Contrast this with the more general superpopulation-based framework that treats the study participants as a sample of a larger target population.

-Recall the example in Section \ref{subsec:notation} with $Y^1_i = \beta_0 + \beta_1 + \bm{W}_i \bm{\beta}_2 + \calE_i$ and $Y^0_i = \beta_0 + \bm{W}_i \bm{\beta}_2 + \calE_i$.
+Recall the example in Subsection \ref{subsec:causal-inference-core-concepts} with $Y^1_i = \beta_0 + \beta_1 + \bm{W}_i \bm{\beta}_2 + \calE_i$ and $Y^0_i = \beta_0 + \bm{W}_i \bm{\beta}_2 + \calE_i$.
 First, note that the ITE specified as $Y^1_i - Y^0_i$ is equal to $\beta_1$, regardless of individual.
 This is an important and common assumption in nomothetic causal inference when there is no interference: The ITEs are all equal to the same constant quantity, even though each potential outcome may be random.
 In general, we will assume that the ITE is a constant for each individual, as it is here.
 To indicate that this is a fixed quantity that is nonetheless comprised of random components, we will denote this using the lowercase $\delta^\text{ITE}_i = Y^1_i - Y^0_i$.

 In this example, the ATE specified as $\delta^\text{ATE} = E( \delta^\text{ITE} ) = E( Y^1 - Y^0 ) = E( Y^1 ) - E( Y^0 )$ is also constant and equal to $\beta_1$.
 This expectation is taken over all individuals, who all have $\delta^\text{ITE}_i = \beta_1$, {\sl when $X$ is randomized for all individuals}.
 Hence, the ITEs are all equal to the ATE.